-Actual Carbon Sequestration in Agricultural Soils
+Actual Carbon Sequestration In Agricultural Soils

 This loss of carbon is the result of a combination of factors.
 Fewer plant roots and residues have been returned to the soil as native prairies and forests have been converted to agricultural land.
-Increased tillage, especially the moldboard plow, has brought carbon-rich soil to the surface, where the carbon oxidizes and enters the atmosphere as carbon dioxide.
+Increased tillage, especially by the widely used moldboard plow, has brought carbon-rich soil to the surface, where the carbon oxidizes and enters the atmosphere as carbon dioxide.

-But there is potential for soils to drawdown carbon from the atmosphere with changes in farming practices.
+But there is potential for soils to draw down carbon from the atmosphere with changes in farming practices.
 On average, soil holds 3 times the amount of carbon in the atmosphere or almost 4 times the amount held in living matter.
 We just have to live and farm smarter on our planet.

-Ways to Get Carbon Back Into our Soils
+Ways To Get Carbon Back Into Our Soils

 Many factors affect the potential for drawing down atmospheric CO2 into soils as carbon.
 Climate, historic land use, current crop management strategies, and topography all play a part in the success of carbon sequestration.

 Trees and Grasslands

 While planting trees is an important step and can make us feel like we are doing right for our planet, with an erratic climate that includes prolonged droughts and wildfires, trees are also vulnerable.
 Trees store vast amounts of carbon in their trunks, limbs, and roots.
 In fact, 50% of the dry mass of a tree is carbon.
 That big oak in your front yard is sequestering a significant amount of carbon.
 Multiple studies have shown the older the tree, the greater its potential to store carbon, strengthening the argument for retaining our Old Growth Forests.